Hall Analytical Laboratories

 Manager - Chemical Sciencesat

 Dr. Alan Hendricker has 15 years of experience in extractables and leachables analysis and 25 years of experience with mass spectrometry.
 He received his undergraduate degree from Ohio University and Ph.D. from the Colorado School of Mines in 1999.
 He was a co-author on the PQRI Working Group on Leachables and Extractables recommendation “Safety Thresholds and Best Practices for Leachables and Extractables in Orally Inhaled and Nasal Drug Products (OINDPs).”
 He has been an active member of the PQRI Leachables and Extractables Parenteral Ophthalmic Drug Product (PODP) working group.
 He has written and presented extensively on extractables and leachables issues.
 Alan was a member of the Structural Chemistry Group at Magellan Laboratories through its acquisitions by Cardinal Health and subsequent purchase by the Blackstone Group as Catalent Pharma Solutions.
 Since January of 2014, Alan works at Becton Dickinson (BD) as part of the corporate preclinical development group on extractables and leachables studies for BD devices and products.

-Center for Devices and Radiological Health, Office of Science and Engineering Laboratories, U.S. Foo
+Center Devices and Radiological Health, Office of Science & Eng.
+Lab., US Food & Drug Administration

 General Manager E&Lat